entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Tabor, N.J., DiMichele, W.A., Montañez, I.P., and Chaney, D.S., 2013.
 Late Paleozoic continental warming of a cold tropical basin and floristic change in western Pangea.
 International Journal of Coal Geology 119:177-186. https://doi.org/10.1016/j.coal.2013.07.009
 Thomson, K.S., 1964.
 Revised generic diagnoses of the fossil fishes Megalichthys and Ectosteorhachis (family Osteolepidae).
 Bulletin of the Museum of Comparative Zoology at Harvard University 131(9):283-311.
 Wardlaw, B.R., 2005.
 Age assignment of the Pennsylvanian-Early Permian succession of North Central Texas.
 Permophiles 46:21-22.
+Agliano, A., Sander, P.M., and Wintrich, T., 2021.
+Bone histology and microanatomy of Edaphosaurus and Dimetrodon (Amniota, Synapsida) vertebrae from the Lower Permian of Texas.
+The Anatomical Record, v.
+304, no. 3, p.
+570-583.
+Barnes, V.E. (project director), 1987.
+Geologic atlas of Texas, Wichita Falls-Lawton sheet: University of Texas-Austin, Bureau of Economic Geology Geologic Atlas of Texas, 1 sheet, scale 1:250,000, Alfred Sherwood Romer memorial edition.
+Barnes, V.E. (project director), 1991.
+Geologic atlas of Texas, Sherman sheet [revision of 1967 ed.]: University of Texas-Austin, Bureau of Economic Geology Geologic Atlas of Texas, 1 sheet, [17 p.], scale 1:250,000, Walter Scott Adkins memorial edition.
+Bourget, H., and Anderson, J.S., 2011.
+A new amphibamid (Temnospondyli: Dissorophoidea) from the Early Permian of Texas.
+Journal of Vertebrate Paleontology, v.
+31, no. 1, p.
+32-49.
+Case, E.C., 1907.
+Revision of the Pelycosauria of North America.
+Carnegie Institution of Washington Publication, v.
+55, 176 p.
+Cope, E.D., 1877.
+Descriptions of extinct Vertebrata from the Permian and Triassic formations of the United States.
+Proceedings of the American Philosophical Society, v.
+17, no. 100, p.
+182-193.
+Cope, E.D., 1878.
+Descriptions of extinct Batrachia and Reptilia from the Permian Formation of Texas.
+Proceedings of the American Philosophical Society, v.
+17, no. 101, p.
+505-530.
+Cope, E.D., 1882.
+Third contribution to the history of the Vertebrata of the Permian formation of Texas.
+Proceedings of the American Philosophical Society, v.
+20, no. 112, p.
+447-461.
+Dunkle, D.H., 1946.
+A new palaeoniscoid fish from the Lower Permian of Texas.
+Journal of the Washington Academy of Sciences, v.
+36, no. 12, p.
+402-409.
+Fox, R.C., and Bowman, M.C., 1966.
+Osteology and relationships of Captorhinus aguti (Cope) (Reptilia: Captorhinomorpha).
+The University of Kansas Paleontological Contributions, v.
+11, p.
+1-79.
+Hentz, T.F., 1988.
+Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas; Bowie (new) and Wichita (revised) Groups: University of Texas-Austin, Bureau of Economic Geology Report of Investigations, no. 170, 55 p. doi: 10.23867/RI0170D
+Hentz, T.F., and Brown, L.F., Jr., 1987.
+Wichita Falls-Lawton sheet, in Barnes, V.E. (project director), Geologic atlas of Texas: University of Texas-Austin, Bureau of Economic Geology.
+Hook, R.W., and Hotton, N., III, 1991.
+A new sphenacodontid pelycosaur (Synapsida) from the Wichita Group, Lower Permian of north-central Texas.
+Journal of Vertebrate Paleontology, v.
+11, no. 1, p.
+37-44. doi: 10.1080/02724634.1991.10011374
+Johnson, G.D., 2003.
+Dentitions of Barbclabornia (new genus, Chondrichthyes: Xenacanthiformes) from the Upper Palaeozoic of North America.
+Mitteilungen aus dem Museum für Naturkunde in Berlin, Geowissenschaftliche Reihe, v.
+6, no. 1, p.
+125-146.
+Johnson, G.D., 2013.
+Xenacanth sharks and other vertebrates from the Geraldine Bonebed, Lower Permian of Texas.
+New Mexico Museum of Natural History and Science Bulletin, v.
+60, p.
+161-167.
+Labandeira, C.C., and Allen, E.G., 2007.
+Minimal insect herbivory for the Lower Permian Coprolite Bone Bed site of north-central Texas, USA, and comparison to other Late Paleozoic floras.
+Palaeogeography, Palaeoclimatology, Palaeoecology, v.
+247, no. 3-4, p.
+197-219. doi: 10.1016/j.palaeo.2006.10.015
+Milner, A.R., and Schoch, R.R., 2013.
+Trimerorhachis (Amphibia: Temnospondyli) from the Lower Permian of Texas and New Mexico: cranial osteology, taxonomy and biostratigraphy.
+Neues Jahrbuch für Geologie und Paläontologie - Abhandlungen, v.
+270, no. 1, p.
+91-128.
+Modesto, S.P., 1995.
+The skull of the herbivorous synapsid Edaphosaurus boanerges from the Lower Permian of Texas.
+Palaeontology, v.
+38, no. 1, p.
+213-239.
+Romer, A.S., 1937.
+New genera and species of pelycosaurian reptiles.
+Proceedings of the New England Zoological Club, v.
+16, p.
+89-96.
+Romer, A.S., 1957.
+The Appendicular Skeleton of the Permian Embolomerous Amphibian Archeria.
+Contributions from the Museum of Paleontology, v.
+13, no. 5, p.
+105-159.
+Romer, A.S., and Price, L.W., 1940.
+Review of the Pelycosauria.
+Geological Society of America Special Papers, v.
+28, p.
+1-538. doi: 10.1130/SPE28-p1
+Sander, P.M., 1987.
+Taphonomy of the Lower Permian Geraldine Bonebed in Archer County, Texas.
+Palaeogeography, Palaeoclimatology, Palaeoecology, v.
+61, p.
+221-236. doi: 10.1016/0031-0182(87)90051-4
+Sander, P.M., 1989.
+Early Permian depositional environments and pond bonebeds in central Archer County, Texas.
+Palaeogeography, Palaeoclimatology, Palaeoecology, v.
+69, p.
+1-21. doi: 10.1016/0031-0182(89)90153-3
+Schoch, R.R., and Sues, H.-D., 2013.
+A new dissorophid temnospondyl from the Lower Permian of north-central Texas.
+Comptes Rendus Palevol, v.
+12, no. 7-8, p.
+437-445.
+Shelton, C.D., and Sander, P.M., 2017.
+Long bone histology of Ophiacodon reveals the geologically earliest occurrence of fibrolamellar bone in the mammalian stem lineage.
+Comptes Rendus Palevol, v.
+16, no. 4, p.
+397-424.
+Shelton, C.D., Sander, P.M., Stein, K., and Winkelhorst, H., 2012.
+Long bone histology indicates sympatric species of Dimetrodon (Lower Permian, Sphenacodontidae).
+Earth and Environmental Science Transactions of the Royal Society of Edinburgh, v.
+103, no. 3-4, p.
+217-236. doi: 10.1017/S175569101300025X
+Vaughn, P.P., 1955.
+The Permian reptile Araeoscelis restudied.
+Bulletin of the Museum of Comparative Zoology, v.
+113, no. 5, p.
+303-467.
+Williston, S.W., 1910.
+Cacops, Desmospondylus; new genera of Permian vertebrates.
+Bulletin of the Geological Society of America, v.
+21, p.
+249-284.